gfranzini/MS_XXVIII-26/README.md

 MS_XXVIII-26
 =============

-**Ongoing** digital edition and transcription of manuscript V, Verona, XXVIII(26): the oldest surviving manuscript of Augustine's _De civitate Dei_.
+**Ongoing** digital edition and transcription of manuscript MS XXVIII(26): the oldest surviving manuscript of Augustine's _De civitate Dei_.

 FORMERLY AT: `http://decivitatedei.eu`